arianafernandes/triplea/ESOF-docs/Assignment 4 - Verification and Validation.md

 ### Regression Testing

 <p align="justify"> For this type of testing, the unit tests are important again.
 Every time a bug fix or new feature is proposed, usually
-through pull requests, a member of the development team is responsible for testing it and verify if this alteration does not compromise the features already implemented.
+through pull requests, a member of the development team is responsible for testing it and verify if the new contribution does not compromise the features already implemented.
 This can be done by running unit tests. </p>

 ## Bug